Casper-Guo/Armchair-Strategist/README.md

 - `tyre_usage_pie`: Visualize the frequency of compound usage within a season and allows filtering by events and drivers
 - `plot_driver_lap_times`: Visualize driver lap time data within a single event.
 Allows selecting any number of drivers
 - `plot_compounds_lineplot`: Visualize tyre performance over time by compound as line charts.
-Allows selecting any number of events from either the 2021 or the 2022 season.
+Allows selecting any number of events from either the 2021 or the 2022 season
 - `plot_compounds_boxplot`: Visualize tyre performance over time by compound as boxplots.
-Allows selecting any number of events from either the 2021 or the 2022 season.
+Allows selecting any number of events from either the 2021 or the 2022 season

 ### Metrics Definitions
 Detailed metric definitions can be found in the `data_transformation.ipynb` file.
 Here we present a list of columns available in the csvs.